melaniewalsh/melaniewalsh.org/_pages/mentorship.md

 **Independent Studies**: Periodically I also supervise independent studies.
 However, I will not be supervising independent studies in 2024-2025.

 **Summer Program**: I have worked with students for the past two summers through the [Humanities Data Science Summer Institute](https://humanitiesdatalab.ds.lib.uw.edu/opportunities/) at the University of Washington (available only to UW students).
-HDSSI will run again in summer 2025, and I will post more information about this opportunity in early 2025.
+HDSSI will run again in summer 2025, but applications have closed.

 **HDSSI 2024**
 Grad students: Suh Young Choi (Classics)